binaryage/dirac/docs/configuration.md

 Please consult [this file](https://github.com/binaryage/dirac/blob/master/src/nrepl/dirac/nrepl/config.clj) for possible defaults and their environmental counterparts.

-If you are invoking [`dirac.nrepl/boot-cljs-repl!`](https://github.com/binaryage/dirac/blob/master/src/nrepl/dirac/nrepl.clj) from code you can override config options with a config map specified as an argument.

 ##### Dirac Runtime - page-specific configuration

 When you open/refresh Dirac DevTools it asks current page for effective runtime page-specific Dirac config